hands-on-cloud/hands-on.cloud/hugo/content/AWS CloudFormation - How to create DMS infrastructure for relational DB migration/index.md

 ---
-title: 'AWS CloudFormation - How to create DMS infrastructure for relational DB migration'
+title: 'CloudFormation: How to create DMS infrastructure for DB migration'
 date: '2020-03-16'
 image: 'AWS-CloudFormation-How-to-create-DMS-infrastructure-for-relational-DB-migration'
 tags: